France Part II, and chicken w/ morels and rice pilaf

 - COOK CHICKEN W/ MOREL: Preheat the oven on 300 F/150 C. In a cast-iron skillet over high heat, melt the unsalted butter, then place the chickens SKIN-SIDE DOWN in the skillet.
 Brown the chickens skins as evenly as you can (repositioning/holding them with a tongs), then once they are golden browned and crispy, add the smashed garlic and fresh thymes to infuse the oil.
 Flip the chickens so they are now skin-side up, and transfer into the oven.
 TURN OFF THE OVEN now and let the chicken slowly cook for 20 min.
 Meanwhile, gently squeeze the morels dry and set aside.
 KEEP THE WATER.

 - After 20 min, transfer the chickens to a tray and set aside.
 Remove the smashed garlics and thyme from the skillet, and return it to medium-high heat.
 Add the morels and cook until slightly browned on the edges, then remove from the skillet and set aside.
 Add grated shallots and garlics, and cook until fragrant, then add the flour.
 Cook for 1 min, then add the shaoxing wine.
 Whisk the skillet to remove any brown bits on the bottom and to prevent lumps.
-Once the alcohol has mostly evaporated, add the morels back in, along with chicken stock, bay leaves, mushroom powder, sea salt and ground white pepper.
+Once the alcohol has mostly evaporated, add the morels back in, along with chicken stock, mushroom water, bay leaves, mushroom powder, sea salt and ground white pepper.
 Whisk and let it come to a simmer, then cook until it's reduced in 1/2.
 Add the heavy cream and let cook until reduced slightly and thickened, then whisk in the Dijon mustard.
 Return the chickens to the skillet and simmer for 5 min to warm through, then whisk in 1 tbsp of unsalted butter into the sauce (or 2 tbsp if you're feeling upbeat, and 3 tbsp if feeling down-beat).
 Re-season with sea salt if needed, then garnish with a few sprinkles of fresh thymes.

 - Serve immediately with rice pilaf, aioli, and good company.